Parthipan-Natkunam/Chromic5/README.md

 ```python
     from chromic5 import *
 ```
-*more usage instuctions will be updated soon...*
+*more usage instructions will be updated soon...*